iotorlabs/iotor/docs/COMMANDS.md

 When `--save` flag is used, all additional endpoint are saved to `dependencies` in `library.json`.

-racoon recommends to always use `--save` flag to achieve reproducible installs between machines.
+iotor recommends to always use `--save` flag to achieve reproducible installs between machines.

 Endpoints can have multiple forms: